mugeesh/design-pattern-examples/README.md

 ### Advantage of Builder Design Pattern
 The main advantages of Builder Pattern are as follows:

-It provides clear separation between the construction and representation of an object.
+<li>It provides clear separation between the construction and representation of an object.</li>
-It provides better control over construction process.
+<li>It provides better control over construction process.</li>
-It supports to change the internal representation of objects.
+<li>It supports to change the internal representation of objects.</li>

 ## pool